ITU-R 468 noise weighting: Standards

 Dependent on spectral content, 468-weighted measurements of noise are generally about 11 dB higher than A-weighted, and this is probably a factor in the recent trend away from 468-weighting in equipment specifications as cassette tape use declines.

-The 468 specification covers both weighted and 'unweighted' (using a 22 Hz to 22 kHz 18 dB/octave bandpass filter) measurement and that both use a very special quasi-peak rectifier with carefully devised dynamics (A-weighting uses RMS detection for no particular reason).
-Rather than having a simple 'integration time' this detector requires implementation with two cascaded 'peak followers' each with different attack time-constants carefully chosen to control the response to both single and repeating tone-bursts of various durations.
-This ensures that measurements on impulsive noise take proper account of our reduced hearing sensitivity to short bursts.
+The 468 specification covers both weighted and unweighted (using a 22 Hz to 22 kHz 18 dB/oct bandpass filter) measurements and both use a quasi-peak rectifier with carefully devised dynamics.
+Rather than having a simple integration time, this detector requires implementation with two cascaded peak followers, each with different attack time-constants carefully chosen to control the response to both single and repeating tone-bursts of various durations.
+This ensures that measurements on impulsive noise can take proper account of our reduced hearing sensitivity to short bursts.
 This quasi-peak measurement is also called psophometric weighting.

-This was once more important because outside broadcasts were carried over 'music circuits' that used telephone lines, with clicks from Strowger and other electromechanical telephone exchanges.
-It now finds fresh relevance in the measurement of noise on computer 'Audio Cards' which commonly suffer clicks as drives start and stop.
+This was once more important as outside broadcasts were once carried over 'music circuits' that used telephone lines, with clicks from Strowger switches and other electromechanical telephone exchanges.
+It has found relevance in the measurement of noise on computer 'Audio Cards' which commonly suffer clicks as drives start and stop.